 As you guessed, the brain is the star of this festival.
 With a unique emphasis on cinema, neurology, psychiatry and technology, the Brain Film Fest includes screenings, lectures and workshops all aimed to encourage cinematic creation and raise awareness of the brain, its amazing capabilities and the diseases that threaten it.

-Co-organized by the Pasqual Maragall Foundation and Minimal Films production company, the festival features screenings of seventeen feature-length films and several short films from a variety of countries, all with an emphasis on the brain, the adversities it faces and its infinite capacities.
+Co-organized by the Pasqual Maragall Foundation and Minimal Films production company, the festival features screenings of 19 feature-length films and several short films from a variety of countries, all with an emphasis on the brain, the adversities it faces and its infinite capacities.
 Films are shown in original version.
 Screenings will take place at CCCB.
 The BFF film sessions are free of charge, but prior registration is required; tickets can be reserved through the festival’s website: brainfilmfest.com

-Moritz Feed Dog
+Moritz Feed Doc

-Hosted at Mooby Bosque Multicines, the festival offers a wide range of ticket packages varying from the basic package which includes four tickets for €29 to €95 for the "pro" package which included entry to all films and parallel activities.
-Almost all films are shown in their original version with subtitles in either Spanish or Catalan. moritz.feeddog.org
+Hosted at Mooby Bosque Multicines, the festival offers a wide range of ticket packages varying from the basic package which includes single tickets for €9, six-show passes for €42 and eight-show passes for €52.
+Almost all films are shown in their original version with subtitles in either Spanish or Catalan. moritz.feeddoc.org

-Film still from "La Furia," directed by Gemma Blasco (Spain, 2025).
+Film still from "The Love That Remains" directed by Hlynur Pálmason (Iceland, 2025).

 D'A Film Festival

-Early bird ticket prices are €35 for six tickets and the VIP pass for €80 which includes access to all sessions at the CCCB, Aribau Multicines and Zumzeig (seat reservation required) and one invitation to the opening session and one to the closing session.
+Ticket prices are €35 for six tickets and the VIP pass for €85 which includes access to all sessions (seat reservation required) and two invitations to the opening session and one to the closing session.

 Participating venues include CCCB, Filmoteca de Catalunya, Zumzeig and Aribau Cinema.
 Most showings take place in original language with subtitles in either Catalan or Spanish, see the official website for details. dafilmfestival.com